● There are hundreds of Covid-19 vaccines under development, in nine broad technology categories.

-Scammers & crackpots like Simone Gold, Jon Rappoport, Joe Mercola, Sherri Tenpenny, Andrew Wakefield, Alex Jones, and Robert Kennedy Jr., have been spreading a wide variety of lies to dissuade people from getting life-saving Covid-19 vaccinations.
+Scammers & crackpots like Simone Gold, Jon Rappoport, Joe Mercola, Sherri Tenpenny, Peter McCullough, Andrew Wakefield, Alex Jones, and Robert Kennedy Jr., have been spreading a wide variety of lies to dissuade people from getting life-saving Covid-19 vaccinations.
 One of those lies is the claim that the overall 2020 U.S. death rate was down, compared to 2018 and 2019.
 Actually, the overall death rate was dramatically higher in 2020.

 Another lie is the claim that the vaccines are killing large numbers of people.
 Actually, although there have been a handful of deaths which might have been caused by vaccinations, getting vaccinated is provably at least 1000 times safer than getting the Covid-19 illness.
 Eventually, you will probably acquire SARS-Cov-2 antibodies, one way or another.
 The question is whether you'll get them from the disease, which has about a 1% infection fatality rate, and a high rate of lasting, severe side-effects, or from vaccination, which is at least 1000× safer.

 Dr. David H. Gorski, MD, PhD, a/k/a “Orac,” has prepared a detailed rebuttal of disinformation from Peter McCullough et al, who falsely claim that Covid-19 vaccination is deadly.